migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-05-07 Tue: Work on new Harmony website.
+Insights: Super.so customization is extremely limited, but already an improvement on our current site.

+2024-05-06 Mon: Draft of DeFi strategy for Q2-Q4 prioritizing perpetual exchange first, building up to complete DeFi narrative that includes cross-chain, and AI to bring all initiatives together.

+---

 2024-05-05 Sun: [1hr] Reached out to tenacious_defi for Harmony AI data docs.

 2024-05-04 Sat: [1hr] Review of Harmony x Swoop doc